 Scrap value of cars

-If your car is old and poor condition, it may be quicker to scrap it.
+If your car is old and in poor condition, it may be quicker to scrap it.
 It could also be a Category D (Now known as Category N) insurance write-off.

 Although it might still be roadworthy, it will hold little value.
-If your car value is only £200, it makes more sense to pass it to a scrap dealer than try to sell it.
+If your cars value is only £200, it makes more sense to pass it to a scrap dealer than try to sell it.

 Assuming there’s no manufacturer scrappage incentive scheme that applies to you, the best option is to use our own scrap buyer comparison service.
 Motorway will let you get multiple quotes quickly and easily to compare the best scrap and recycling prices.

 It’s possible that the value of your car is so low that you need to speak to local scrap dealers.
 Our research into scrap dealers suggest that £60-£75 is a standard offer for any normal car without valuable extras.

 Looking for more guides relating to car value?